Iron Deficiency Anemia (IDA)

 • Red blood cells: Normal red blood cell count, but decreased hemoglobin production (microcytic carrier state).
 Hemoglobin may remain within normal range initially.

-• Symptoms: Fatigue, pallor, and exertional dyspnea become more prominent.
+• Iron deficiency symptoms: Fatigue, pallor, and exertional dyspnea become more prominent.

 • Diagnostic tests: Low ferritin, decreased TSAT (< 20%), and elevated TfR.
 Bone marrow aspirate may show microcytic precursors.